ANFTechTeam/ANFAutoAlerts/README.md

 4. Update the Action Group with your URI: Navigate to Alerts, Manage actions, select 'ANFAA_LogicAppTrigger', choose 'Edit details' in the right hand pane under 'Actions', paste the URI from the previous step in to the URI field.

-4. Run the Logic App manually to build the supporting resources
+4. Run the Logic App manually to build the supporting resources.
+Navigate to your Logic App and choose

 5. Configure the ANFAutoAlerts Logic App: Navigate back to Logic Apps, choose 'ANFAutoAlerts', and select 'Logic app designer'.